Get support for ramsey/beatles

 Beatles supports single-line and multi-line comments.

-To create a single-line comment, begin the comment with googoo
+To create a single-line comment, begin the comment with googoo:

 googoo This is a single-line comment

-on a line by itself, followed by a new line, the comment, which may span multiple lines, and ending with goojoob
+To create a multi-line comment, begin the comment with googoo on a line by itself, followed by a new line, the comment, which may span multiple lines, and ending with goojoob on a line by itself:

 googoo